zeek/zeekctl/doc/zeekctl.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The ``LogExpireMinutes`` and ``LogExpireDelay`` options in ``zeekctl.conf`` can configure ``zeekctl`` to only retain certain amounts of archived logs.
+This functionality work with :ref:`zeekctl cron` see :ref:`cron` for more details.

     # Check "Option Reference" for more info